masterjeef/easy-args/README.md

 ## Default Arguments

-By default EasyArgs will return null for a missing argument, another example.
+By default EasyArgs will return null or default for a missing argument, another example.

     Application Hello=World